 - Contact the local county health department and ask them to visit the site of infestation and create a report

-Rather, you need to prove that your landlord and/or property manager did the following:
+Rather, you need to prove that your landlord did the following:

 - Failed to repair or remedy the beg bug infestation

 If you’ve recently stayed at a hotel that was infested by bed bugs, you may be entitled to compensation.
-Hotel owners and staff owe a duty to guests to provide a safe and habitable environment, free from knowable hazards.
+Hotel owners and staff owe a duty to guests to provide a safe and habitable environment that is free from knowable hazards.

-You may be able to file a personal injury lawsuit if the:
+You may be able to file a personal injury lawsuit if:

-- Hotel owner failed to warn you of a pre-existing bed bug infestation
+- The hotel owner failed to warn you of a pre-existing bed bug infestation

-- Hotel owner, housekeeping and/or maintenance staff did not properly inspect for bed bugs
+- The hotel owner, housekeeping, and/or maintenance staff did not properly inspect for bed bugs

-- Hotel owner, housekeeping and/or maintenance staff did not implement proper procedures or protocols for bed bugs
+- The hotel owner, housekeeping, and/or maintenance staff did not implement proper procedures or protocols for bed bugs